Frances Fitzgerald (politician): Minister for Justice and Equality (2014–2017)

 On 8 May 2014, Fitzgerald succeeded Alan Shatter as Minister for Justice and Equality.

-Fitzgerald has spoken out in support of young families, and believes the government should take a more proactive role in helping parents and children.
+Fitzgerald has spoken out in support of young families and believes the government should take a more proactive role in helping parents and children.
 "I feel so strongly about the State taking a more proactive role around childcare, paternity leave and parental leave," she noted.
 "I do want to see us getting to the place where the State is more supportive when it comes to childcare.
 We have been slow enough on that."

 In early 2016, when gangland activity became an issue in Dublin, Fitzgerald committed that there would be a permanent armed response unit in Dublin.

 On 6 May 2016, Fitzgerald was reappointed as Minister for Justice and Equality.
-She was also promoted to the position of Tánaiste (Deputy Prime Minister), by Taoiseach Enda Kenny.
+She was also promoted to the position of Tánaiste by Taoiseach Enda Kenny.

-After the 2017 Fine Gael leadership election, brought about by Enda Kenny's resignation as party leader, Fitzgerald 'seriously considered' putting her name down as a candidate for leader but ultimately decided against it.
+After the 2017 Fine Gael leadership election, brought about by Enda Kenny's resignation as party leader, Fitzgerald "seriously considered" putting her name down as a candidate for leader but ultimately decided against it.

-After Leo Varadkar was elected Leader of Fine Gael, and by extension Taoiseach-designate, he was asked whether he would make his rival Simon Coveney Tánaiste.
-He confirmed Fitzgerald would remain as Tánaiste, saying 'we have a Tánaiste, it's Frances Fitzgerald and I think she's doing an excellent job'.
-Upon his appointment as Taoiseach, Varadkar retained Fitzgerald as Tánaiste, but moved her from Justice and Equality to Business, Enterprise and Innovation.
-Charles Flanagan replaced her as Minister of Justice and Equality.
+After Leo Varadkar was elected leader of Fine Gael, and by extension Taoiseach-designate, he was asked whether he would make his rival Simon Coveney Tánaiste.
+He confirmed Fitzgerald would remain as Tánaiste, saying "we have a Tánaiste, it's Frances Fitzgerald and I think she's doing an excellent job".
+On his appointment as Taoiseach, Varadkar retained Fitzgerald as Tánaiste, but moved her from Justice and Equality to Business, Enterprise and Innovation.
+Charles Flanagan succeeded her as Minister of Justice and Equality.

 Resignation

 In November 2017, Fitzgerald was accused of interference in the case of a whistleblower, who had claimed widespread malpractice and corruption in the Garda Síochána.
-She denied the allegation, Leader of the Opposition, Micheál Martin threatened a vote of no confidence, jeopardising the confidence and supply between Fine Gael and Fianna Fáil.
-Whilst retaining support from many within her party, a number of Fine Gael deputies called on her to resign.
+She denied the allegation.
+Leader of the Opposition Micheál Martin threatened a vote of no confidence, jeopardising the confidence and supply between Fine Gael and Fianna Fáil.
+Whilst retaining support from many within her party, several Fine Gael deputies called on her to resign.
 On 28 November 2017, Fitzgerald relented, offering her resignation to the Taoiseach, which he accepted.

 Fitzgerald was later cleared of blame by the Collins Report in March 2018.
 In October 2018, the third interim report of the Disclosures Tribunal found that she had "selflessly" resigned in the national interest.

 European Parliament

 On 4 March 2019, Fine Gael announced that Fitzgerald would be one of their two candidates for the Dublin constituency in the 2019 European Parliament election.
 Former SDLP leader Mark Durkan, who joined Fine Gael to contest the election, was also announced as the second candidate.
 She was elected as an MEP on the 14th count, with 16.23% of first preference votes.

+On 6 November 2023, Fitzgerald announced that she would not contest the 2024 European Parliament election.

+In March 2024 Fitzgerald was the joint winner, alongside Swedish MEP Evin Incir, of the "European Values Champion of the Mandate" award at The Parliament Magazine's annual MEP Awards.